Anti-Catholicism: China

 The Daoguang Emperor modified an existing law, making the spread of Catholicism punishable by death.

 During the Boxer Rebellion, Catholic missionaries and their families were murdered by Boxer rebels.
 During the 1905 Tibetan Rebellion, Tibetan rebels murdered Catholics and Tibetan converts.

 Since the founding of the People's Republic of China, all religions including Catholicism only operate under state control.
 However, many Catholics do not accept State control of the Church and as a result, they worship clandestinely.
 There has been some rapprochement between the Chinese government and the Vatican.

 Chinese Christians have reportedly been persecuted in both official and unsanctioned churches.
 In 2018, the Associated Press reported that China's paramount leader Xi Jinping "is waging the most severe systematic suppression of Christianity in the country since religious freedom was written into the Chinese constitution in 1982", which has involved "destroying crosses, burning bibles, shutting churches and ordering followers to sign papers renouncing their faith".

+Japanese soldiers murdered the French Canadian Jesuit Catholic priests Armand Lalonde, Alphonse Dubé and Prosper Bernard in Feng County, Jiangsu on 18 March 1943.

+Japanese soldiers murdered Catholic priests and monks in January 1939 in Hejian and September 1941 in Yuntaishan.
+Several figures of Catholic Saints and convents and churches were destroyed by Japanese in Hong Kong.